Olexandr1904/Privacy-policies/that_ai.md

 We implement basic measures to protect your data during transmission.
 However, no system is 100% secure.

 5. Children’s Privacy
-That Ai is not intended for use by children under 13.
+That AI is not intended for use by children under 13.
 We do not knowingly collect personal information from children.

 6. Changes to This Policy
-We may update this policy as needed.
+We may be able to update this policy as needed.
 Changes will be posted in the app or on our website.

 7. Contact
 If you have questions about this Privacy Policy, contact us